-MMJ patients can purchase up to four ounces of cannabis every 30 days.
-You are allowed to buy marijuana flower, edibles, concentrates, seeds, seedlings, and transdermal products.
+MMJ patients can purchase up to eight ounces of cannabis across a 30-day rolling period.
+A measure signed by the mayor in October 2022 increased the possession limit for MMJ cardholders to eight ounces.
 In contrast, recreational users can only possess a maximum of two ounces.

 Also, bars and restaurants are shut down if violations of the marijuana law occur on their property.

 Yes!
-D.C. has a broad reciprocity agreement, which allows patients from 27 other states to purchase marijuana in the nation’s capital.
-There are also four more states ‘under review’ for addition at a later date.
+DC has a broad reciprocity agreement.
+It allows patients from almost every state with a fully operational MMJ program to purchase marijuana in the nation’s capital.
+There are also states “under review” for addition later.

-If you need assistance using or obtaining medical marijuana, you can designate a caregiver.
-Make sure they are at least 18 years old.
+You can designate a caregiver if you need assistance using or obtaining medical marijuana.
+Please make sure they are at least 18 years old.
 They can only provide care for one patient and purchase cannabis from one selected dispensary.
 The process involves:

 - Completing the Caregiver Application Form